Device module

 Downloads the onboard script and executes it in a subprocess.
 In case the script returns non-zero code after execution, an exception is raised.

-class QoS(value)
+class QoS(*values)

 Enumeration variables for QoS for topic/metric subscription.